LMU Munich: Tuition and fees

 Universities in Bavaria do not charge tuition fees.
 Instead, a mandatory semester fee has to be paid that is fully transferred to the student union for providing, amongst other services, housing and lunch options for students.

+Partnerships

+LMU maintains 20 extensive university cooperations and over 150 partnerships, which contribute to a total of more than 600 cooperation agreements with partner universities worldwide.
+Alongside the LMUexchange and the Erasmus+ mobility network, global partners include, but are not limited to: